-5. Audi AG is a world-famous automobile manufacturer that, through Plaintiff, sells Audi automobiles and genuine parts and accessories ("Audi Products") through a network of licensed independent Audi dealerships throughout the United States.
-Audi Products have become enormously popular, driven, in part, by Audi's quality standards and innovative design.
+5. Audi AG is a world-famous automobile manufacturer.
+Pursuant to an agreement with Audi AG, Plaintiff sells Audi automobiles and genuine parts and accessories ("Audi Products") to a network of licensed independent Audi dealerships throughout the United States.
+Audi Products have become enormously popular, driven, in part, by Audi AG's quality standards and innovative design.
 Among the purchasing public, genuine Audi Products are instantly recognizable as such and symbolize high quality.

 6. Plaintiff distributes and sells Audi Products to consumers through a network of licensed independent Audi dealerships throughout the United States, including through several Audi dealerships in Illinois.
-Since at least as early as 1997, Audi also operates websites, including audiusa.com and audicollectionusa.com, through which consumers can purchase genuine Audi parts, automotive accessories, and personal goods and accessories directly from Audi or licensed independent Audi dealerships.
+Since at least as early as 1997, Plaintiff also operates websites, including audiusa.com and audicollectionusa.com, through which consumers can purchase genuine Audi parts, automotive accessories, and personal goods and accessories directly from licensed independent Audi dealerships.

-7. Audi incorporates a variety of distinctive marks in the design of its various Audi Products.
-Audi uses its trademarks in connection with the marketing of its Audi Products, and is the exclusive owner of numerous federally-registered trademarks for automobiles, parts, accessories, and a long list of related services and merchandise, including the following marks which are collectively referred to as the "Audi Trademarks."
+7. Audi AG incorporates a variety of distinctive marks in the design of its various Audi Products and uses its trademarks in connection with the marketing of its Audi Products.

+Under agreement with Audi AG, Plaintiff uses the trademarks in connection with the marketing of Audi Products in the United States.
+Audi AG is the exclusive owner of numerous federally-registered trademarks for automobiles, parts, accessories, and a long list of related services and merchandise, including the following marks which are collectively referred to as the "Audi Trademarks."
 The Audi Trademarks cover automobile parts and accessories, including, but not limited to, automobile emblems, floor mats, and parts and accessories for vehicle lighting.